NASCAR Sportsman Division (1989–1995): 1995

-By 1995, there were less competitors, and until October, it wasn’t a very violent year for the series, much like 1993.
+By 1995, there were fewer competitors, and until October, it wasn’t a very violent year for the series, much like 1993.
 On October 4, 1995, the Sportsman 100 was supposed to be run, but due to weather, the race was postponed to October 6.
 The race was then run, with 26-year old Russell Phillips on the pole.
 On lap 17 of the 67 laps scheduled, Phillips was killed in one of the most gruesome crashes in motor sports history.
 The crash took safety officials approximately 40 minutes to clean up, and the race continued.
 The race was won by Gary Laton.
-The race was filmed and was supposed to be broadcast, but out of respect for Phillips, it was never aired.
+The race was filmed and was supposed to be broadcast but, out of respect for Phillips, it was never aired.
 The crash caused Humpy Wheeler to cancel the Sportsman Division at Charlotte.
 The other tracks, like Pocono and Richmond, followed suit.

 1996

 While Humpy and Charlotte were done with the series, it wasn't completely over yet.
 It ran less than five races on short tracks that year.
 The point of the series was to get short track drivers on superspeedways, so the series was rendered pointless, because all the big tracks stopped hosting Sportsman races after Phillips' fatal crash.
 By the end of 1996, the Sportsman Division was gone for good.

+The Sportsman Division became the roots of the current CARS Tour, a short track series, as they used steel bodied old Cup and second tier cars initially as the Hooters ProCup.

 Cars

 The series used former Cup/Busch series cars that were mainly run from the mid-1980s to early 1990s, and the year range for eligible cars grew each year.
-The wheelbase and tires were the same as the cars from the mid-1980s to 1990, but the horsepower was reduced from 700 to 350, which was the horsepower of a short track car.
-That way, the drivers didn't have to get used to new speeds.
+The wheelbase and tires were the same as the cars from the mid-1980s to 1990, using a single two venturi (metering) carburetor instead of the four venturi variant used in the major series, reducing the horsepower from 700 to 350, similar to what is used in NASCAR-sanctioned short track racing.